Henry Gibson: Personal life and death

 On April 6, 1966, Gibson married Lois Joan Geiger.
 They had three sons together – Jonathan David Gibson, an executive at Universal Pictures; Charles Alexander Gibson, a director and visual effects supervisor; and James Gibson, a screenwriter.
 Lois died on May 6, 2007, at age 77.

-Gibson died of cancer on September 14, 2009, at his home in Malibu, California, a week before his 74th birthday.
-He was cremated at Westwood Village Memorial Park Cemetery, and his ashes were given to his family.
+Gibson died of cancer on September 14, 2009.
+He was cremated at Westwood Village Memorial Park Cemetery.